 They Tell You You’re Sure to Have the Number One Ranking

-It’s one thing for a digital marketing agency to promise that they’ll “help you grow,” “help you improve your ranking,” that kind of thing.
+It’s one thing for an SEO agency to promise that they’ll “help you grow,” “help you improve your ranking,” that kind of thing.

 However, saying that you’re “guaranteed to have the number one ranking” is something else entirely.